District of Columbia Pay Transparency Compliance.

 Capital Avenue Strategies.
 Washington DC.
 Monday, 8:47 AM ET.

-An interactive scenario about a DC OAG inquiry, fourteen postings missing pay ranges AND healthcare benefits descriptions under the Wage Transparency Omnibus Amendment Act, and the Wage Theft Prevention Amendment Act's quiet rule that an offer below the posted range is its own private claim.
+An interactive scenario about a DC Attorney General inquiry: fourteen postings missing both pay ranges AND healthcare-benefits disclosures under the Wage Transparency Omnibus Amendment Act, and the equal-pay exposure sitting underneath them.

-One state.
-Two enforcement bodies stacked.
+One jurisdiction.
+One enforcer.
 One day to make three decisions.

 VP of People at Capital Avenue Strategies.
 A 220-person digital publisher headquartered in Washington DC.
 Every employee is in the District of Columbia.

 Your pay bands have not been updated in 18 months.
-This morning, the DC Office of the Attorney General opened a compliance review under the Wage Transparency Omnibus Amendment Act of 2024 covering both the pay range AND the healthcare benefits description in your job postings.
+This morning, the DC Office of the Attorney General opened a compliance review under the Wage Transparency Omnibus Amendment Act of 2023 covering both the pay range AND the healthcare-benefits disclosure in your job postings.
 Within the hour, a senior engineer will email you invoking the Omnibus Act by name.

-This is a choose-your-own-adventure scenario.
-You will face three real decisions that a VP of People encounters when the District of Columbia's Department of Labor comes knocking, and your choices shape how the story unfolds.
+A decision-driven scenario.
+Three real decisions a VP of People faces when the District of Columbia comes knocking.
+Your choices shape the story.

 The 4 Stakeholder Bars (top right)

 Each bar starts at 50%.
 Your decisions shift them.
-There’s no perfect answer. only trade-offs.
+No perfect answer. only trade-offs.

 the District of Columbia Stack

-the District of Columbia has the strictest pay transparency framework in the country.
-DC Wage Transparency Omnibus Amendment Act, the Equal Pay Act, the Pay Data Report, and the salary-history ban work together.
-Your decisions must account for all four.
+DC has the strictest pay transparency framework in the country.
+The Omnibus Act, Equal Pay Act, and salary-history ban work together.
+Decisions must account for all of them.

 Legal References